 - How to add or top off the coolant reservoir tank.

-This video is showing a 2019 Jetta 1.4T.
-However, this information can also be applied to the majority of VW and Audi models.
-This is because there are many similarities in the basic design and function of Audi and VW cooling systems.
+This video shows a 2019 Jetta 1.4T.
+However, this information can also be applied to most VW and Audi models.
+This is because Audi and VW cooling systems have many similarities in their basic design and function.

 There are two ways to know if your coolant system is low and that you will need to add coolant to the system.

-- The first and most obvious indication of a low coolant level is the low coolant warning light that appears on the dash or instrument cluster.
+- The first and most obvious indication of a low coolant level is the low coolant warning light on the dash or instrument cluster.

-- The second way is by doing a visual inspection of the coolant reservoir tank (aka expansion tank) and seeing that the coolant level is low.
+- The second way is visually inspecting the coolant reservoir tank (aka expansion tank) and seeing that the coolant level is low.
 The coolant reservoir tank is in the engine compartment.

 Audi VW Low Coolant Level Warning Light

-The first and most obvious indication of a low coolant level is the low coolant warning light that appears on the dash or instrument cluster.
+The low coolant warning light on the dash or instrument cluster is the first and most obvious indication of a low coolant level.
 See the video for what this light looks and sounds like.

 Visual Inspection of Coolant Level

 Locate the coolant expansion tank.
-The VW Jetta (shown in the video) coolant reservoir thank is located on the passenger side of the engine compartment.
-Typically, all your Audi VW coolant reservoir tanks are always a clear tank with either a blue or black colored cap.
-As well, you can reference the tanks with the coolant logo on the cap which is the same logo as the warning light that was on the dash.
+The VW Jetta (shown in the video) coolant reservoir tank is on the engine compartment's passenger side.
+Typically, all Audi VW coolant reservoir tanks are always transparent tanks with either a blue or black colored cap.
+You can also reference the tanks with the coolant logo on the lid, which will have the same logo as the warning light on the dash.

-Once you have located the coolant expansion tank you can look at the coolant level on the side of the tank.
-You are going to look for the minimum and maximum marks on the side.
+Once you have located the coolant expansion tank, you can look at the coolant level on the side of the tank.
+You will look for the minimum and maximum marks on the side.
 You will need to add coolant if the level is low or below the minimum level mark.

 Topping Off the Coolant Level

-When your filling the VW or Audi coolant reservoir tanks, you never want to exceed the max level.
-This extra space in the tank is for the expansion of the coolant while the engine is running.
-Once the coolant reservoir tank is filled to the maximum level line you can reinstall the cap (clockwise) until you hear or feel the click.
+When filling the VW or Audi coolant reservoir tanks, you never want to exceed the max level.
+This extra space in the tank is for the coolant's expansion while the engine is running.
+Once the coolant reservoir tank is filled to the maximum level line, you can reinstall the cap (clockwise) until you hear or feel the click.